Competition in Costly Talk: The Model

 where $\mathds{1}{\{\cdot\}}$ is the indicator function.
 It follows that, conditional on the decision maker's eventual choice, both senders prefer to deliver reports that are closer to the truth.

-{\bf Definitions and assumptions.} I assume that the state space and the report spaces are the same, i.e., $R_1=R_2=\Theta$.
-Thus, a generic report $r$ has the literal or exogenous meaning of ``The state is $\theta=r$.''
+{\bf Definitions and assumptions.} For simplicity, I assume that the state and report space coincide with the real line, that is, $\Theta=\mathbb{R}$.
+All results carry through provided that $\Theta$ is large enough (see Appendix~\ref{sec:app}).
+A generic report $r$ has the literal or exogenous meaning of ``The state is $\theta=r$.''
 I say that sender $j$ reports truthfully when $r_j=\theta$, and misreports otherwise.
-I sometimes use $-j$ to denote the sender who is not sender $j$.
+Sometimes, I use $-j$ to denote the sender who is not sender~$j$.

-I define the ``threshold'' $\tau_i$ as the state in which player $i$ is indifferent between the two alternatives.
-Formally, $\tau_i:=\{\theta\in\Theta | u_i(\theta)=0\}$.
+I define the \emph{threshold} $\tau_i$ as the state in which player $i$ is indifferent between the two alternatives.
+Formally, $\tau_i:=\{\theta\in\Theta \,|\, u_i(\theta)=0\}$.
 I assume that utilities $u_i(\theta)$ are such that $\tau_i$ exists and is unique\footnote{These assumptions are for notational convenience.
 The model can accommodate for senders that always strictly prefer one alternative over the other and for utility functions such that $u_i(\theta)\neq 0$ for every $\theta\in \Theta$, including step utility functions.} for every $i\in\{1,2,\dm\}$.
 The threshold $\tau_i$ tells us that player $i$ prefers $\p$ to $\n$ when the state $\theta$ is greater than $\tau_i$.
 Throughout the paper, I consider the case where senders have opposing biases, i.e., $\tau_1<\tau_\dm<\tau_2$.
 To make the problem non-trivial I let $\tau_\dm\in\Theta$, and I normalize $\tau_\dm=0$.
-Therefore, the decision maker prefers to select the positive alternative $\p$ when the state $\theta$ takes positive values, and prefers to select the negative alternative $\n$ when the state is negative.
+Under this configuration, the decision maker prefers to select the positive alternative $\p$ when the state $\theta$ takes positive values, and prefers to select the negative alternative $\n$ when the state is negative.
 I assume that when the decision maker is indifferent between the two alternatives at given beliefs, she selects $\p$.

-I define the ``reach'' of sender $j$ in state $\theta$ as the report whose associated misreporting costs offset $j$'s gains from having his own preferred alternative eventually selected.
-Formally, the ``upper reach'' $\bar r_j(\theta)\geq\theta$ of sender $j$ in state $\theta$ is defined as
+I define the \emph{reach} of sender $j$ in state $\theta$ as the report whose associated misreporting costs offset $j$'s gains from having his own preferred alternative eventually selected.
+In other words, reports more expensive than the reach are strictly dominated by truthful reporting.
+As a result, in every equilibrium senders deliver only reports that are within their own reach.
+Formally, the reach of sender~$1$ in state $\theta$ is defined as\footnote{The definition of reach is sender-dependent, as senders play monotonic strategies in the equilibria we consider.
+Specifically, sender~1 inflates the realized state, whereas sender~2 belittles it (see Lemma~\ref{lemma:monot}).}